 Sales is a game of perseverance.
 Even when a rep feels the odds are stacked against her, she still has to be motivated to make her number.
-Conversely, 57% of reps are expected to miss their quota this year, according to Salesforce.
+As a result, 57 percent of reps are expected to miss their quota this year, according to Salesforce.

 This makes the role of a sales leader difficult.
-Goals are becoming more aggressive to combat fierce competition and the amount of time available to drive performance is shrinking.
-For example, the average tenure of a Sales VP is now 19 months, down from 26 months in 2010, according to Gong’s research.
+Goals are becoming more aggressive to combat fierce competition and disruption, all while the amount of time available to drive performance is shrinking.
+According to recent Forrester research, 59 percent of organizations report that the average tenure of C-level executives is shrinking due to a 65 percent decrease in patience from board members when it comes to growth performance.

 Getting Insights from Your Sales Data

-In my experience, diving deep into your data is the only way to get real value out of it.
-This means breaking down department walls to align with your fellow leaders, uncovering patterns and insights, and saying goodbye to the status quo that is traditional sales planning.
+Diving deep into your data is the only way to get real value out of it.
+This means breaking down department walls to align with fellow leaders, uncovering patterns and insights, and saying goodbye to the status quo that is traditional sales planning.

 Sales Capacity & Quotas

-- Do we have the right number of sales reps?
+- How do we know we have the right number of sales reps?